havatv/qgismultidistancebufferplugin/help/source/index.rst

   +-------------+--------------+

 *Maximum deviation* (new in version 2.0)
-  The user has to provide the maximum radial deviation from the specified buffer distances in map units.
+  The user provides the maximum radial deviation from the specified buffer distances in map units.
   The number of segments per quarter circle is calculated based on the buffer distance, and will increase with increasing